-The pet carrier has passed environmental stress-cracking resistance and SGS quality tests, making it safe as a car seat and airline carrier.
+The pet carrier itself has passed environmental stress-cracking resistance and SGS quality tests, making it safe as a car seat and airline carrier.

 When not in use, pieces can be disassembled quickly with smooth zippers and flattened for space-saving storage and transportation.

-Backpack Weight: 4 pounds | Carrying Capacity: 16 pounds | Colors: blue, brown, green, orange and pink
+Backpack Weight: 4 pounds | Carrying Capacity: 16 pounds | Colors: Blue, brown, green, orange and pink

-Carrying Capacity, Spaciousness and Entry
+Spaciousness and Entry

 Also, consider entry points.
 Some pet parents like a pack that opens from both the top and side for versatility when getting your cat into the pack.
 Some cats prefer one entry method over another.
 With a removable top and door, your cat can remain in the pack during veterinary examinations.
-You want zippers that open easily when you need them, but not so easily that your cat’s weight or paws will open them.
+You want zippers that open easily when you need them but not so easily that your cat’s weight or paws will open them.

 Style and Materials

 You can choose from a range of styles and materials, and no one type is best because our cats vary in their preferences too.
-Some cats like the high visibility of clear and bubble-style backpacks, while others feel too exposed and instead prefer the added perceived privacy and protection of mesh.
+Some cats like the high visibility of clear and bubble-style backpacks, while others feel too exposed and prefer the added perceived privacy and protection of mesh.

 Most packs use at least some mesh for ventilation.
-Depending on the pack, mesh can be fully covered by additional zippered fabric or fully opened so that your cat can pop their head out into the fresh air.
+Depending on the pack, the mesh can be fully covered by additional zippered fabric or fully opened so that your cat can pop their head out into the fresh air.

 Many of the backpacks are made of durable, easy-to-clean polyester fabrics, while a few also incorporate canvas elements.
 Carefully check the care instructions for your pack.
 Some include bottom cushions that are removable and machine washable.
 Most should only be spot cleaned by hand.
-Many are meant to only be line-dried as the dryer heat could damage plastic and polyester parts.
+Many are meant to only be line dried as the dryer heat could damage plastic and polyester parts.

 Safety and Comfort

 Ensure that your cat backpack has adequate ventilation to help regulate both temperature and fresh air.
 Packs with large clear sections can heat up quickly in direct sunlight, in the same way as a hot car.
 If you see condensation on the inside of the pack, it is likely that air is not moving through adequately, and adjustments should be made.
 Check that there are ventilation holes and mesh on at least three sides of the pack to ensure proper air movement.
-For similar reasons, consider the outside ambient temperature before heading out on warm days.
+For similar reasons, consider the ambient temperature outside before heading out on warm days.

 Are backpack cat carriers safe in cars?